as-as2018/ecomtask/README.md

 ## Approach

-This application follows a modern Vue 3 architecture using the Composition API for better code organization and reusability.
+This application follows a modern Vue 3 architecture using the Option API for better code organization and reusability.
 Key design decisions include:

 - **Component-Based Architecture**: Modular components for maintainability
-- **Centralized State Management**: Pinia stores for cart, auth, products, and theme
+- **Centralized State Management**: Pinia stores for cart,products, and theme
 - **API Layer**: Separated API logic for better testing and maintainability
 - **Responsive Design**: Tailwind CSS for consistent, mobile-first styling
 - **Performance**: Vite for fast development and optimized builds